yjl9903/vite-plugin-inline/README.md

 ## Usage

-For example, you want to get the transformed TypeScript file `inline.ts`.
+For example, you want to import the **raw content** of `inline.ts` which has been transpiled to JavaScript.

 ```ts
 // inline.ts